-Antibiotic therapy may be needed if bacteria have caused the lymphoma.
+Antibiotic therapy is not a standard treatment for most lymphomas.
+It may be needed if bacteria have caused the lymphoma.
 This may apply to some patients with MALT lymphoma.
-Antibiotic therapy, though, is not a standard treatment for most lymphomas.

 Plasmapheresis is not a treatment for lymphoma but may be used if extra antibody proteins make the blood thick.
 In this procedure, a machine filters plasma out of the blood.

-Clinical trials are underway to explore new treatment options and combinations for NHL.
-Ask your doctor if you should consider a clinical trial.
-Trials may offer you access to new therapies that are not yet approved.
-Give this some thought, and talk with your doctor about it, especially if you have a recurrent, refractory, rare or aggressive type of NHL.
+Clinical trials are exploring new treatment options and combinations for NHL.
+Trials may offer access to new therapies that are not yet approved.
+Talk with your doctor about whether you are a good candidate for a trial, especially if you have a recurrent, refractory, rare or aggressive type of NHL.

-Bispecific T-cell engagers (BiTEs) are a new treatment approach being studied in lymphoma patients.
+Bispecific T-cell engagers (BiTEs) are a new treatment approach being researched in clinical trials.
 These bispecific molecules harness the body’s immune system, enabling a cancer-fighting T-cell to bind to a cancer cell and kill it.

 Recurrent and refractory NHL